napsetsre/openshfit-git/README.md

 # GitOps

-GitOps is a declarative way to implement continuous deployment helping you automate the following tasks:
+GitOps is a declarative way to implement continuous deployment.

-* Multi-cluster consistency
-* Git managed configurations
-* Configuration as code

 ## Assumptions

-* Access to an OpenShift Container Platform cluster using an account with cluster-admin permissions.
+* Access to an OpenShift Container Platform.
+* Access to an account with cluster-admin permissions.

-* Assume the oc command is installed on your local system.
+* Access the oc command on your local system.

 ## Installing GitOps Operator

-Verify that the operator is available to the cluster from OperatorHub:
+Verify that the GitOps Operator is available to your cluster from OperatorHub:
 ```shell
 oc get packagemanifests -n openshift-marketplace | grep openshift-gitops-operator
 ```